 '''

-class IPython.core.formatters.IPythonDisplayFormatter(kwargs)
+class IPython.core.formatters.IPythonDisplayFormatter(args, kwargs)

-Bases: IPython.core.formatters.BaseFormatter

 '''

 An escape-hatch Formatter for objects that know how to display themselves.

 To define the callables that compute the representation of your objects, define a ipython_display() method or use the for_type() or for_type_by_name() methods to register functions that handle this.
 Unlike mime-type displays, this method should not return anything, instead calling any appropriate display methods itself.